Student Expectations

 Students who reside off-campus without meeting one or more criteria and do not get appropriate approval will be held responsible for all room and board costs for all semesters they are enrolled and residing off-campus without such approval.

 By accepting a room assignment, a student is contractually obligated to occupy that room for the entire academic year unless the student withdraws from the College, is approved for a mid-semester withdrawal, is approved for a leave of absence, graduates, or participates in a study abroad program.
-Vacant spaces are subject to assignment by the Office of the Residence Life.
+Vacant spaces are subject to assignment by the Office of Residence Life.

-Financial hardship: If a student or their family/caretakers face financial hardship or experiences a significant life change that has impacted income and may be challenging to pay for housing, please contact Financial Aid for assistance.
+Financial hardship: If a student or their family/caretakers face financial hardship or experience a significant life change that has impacted income and may be challenging to pay for housing, please contact the Office of Financial Aid for assistance.

 Residency Exemption Request Process